 (2) Represents gross monthly base rent, as of March 31, 2024, multiplied by twelve.
 This amount reflects total cash rent before abatements.
 Where applicable, annualized rent has been grossed up by adding annualized expense reimbursements to base rent.
 The phrase "net annualized rent" represents gross monthly base rent, or gross monthly contractual rent under parking and retail leases, net of total rent abatements granted in the applicable month, multiplied by 12.
-Where applicable, annualized rent has been grossed up by adding annualized expense reimbursements to base rent.
+Where applicable, annualized rent has been grossed up by adding annualized rent has been grossed up by adding annualized rent.
 Net annualized rent per occupied square foot was \$56.32 as of March 31, 2024.